pbaitor/i18n-twitter-sentiment/README.md

 * Using a publicly available dataset in English for training and testing
 * Training a Neural Network for multi-label classification using an adapted method (BP-MLL)
-* Predicting labels for Spanish, Catalan, Galician and Euskera
+* Predicting labels for different languages

 ## How is it used?